-The Code is intended for use by trade union organisations to enable them fulfil their duties as employers under the Employment Equality Act, 1998 and Equality Act, 2004, and in particular under the Equal Status Act, 2004.
+The Code is intended for use by trade union organisations to enable them fulfill their duties as employers under the Employment Equality Acts 1998 to 2011, and in particular under the Equal Status Acts 2000 to 2011.
+The Code aims to contribute to developing equality for people with disabilities and mental health problems and ensuring that they are recognised and treated as having equal status with all other persons.

-The Code aims to contribute to developing equality for people with disabilities and ensuring that they are recognised and treated as having equal status with all other persons.
-It is the policy of insert organisation to promote equality of opportunity for people with disabilities and to ensure that their needs can be safely accommodated within our work environment, in all practices and procedures.
+It is the policy of insert organization to promote equality of opportunity for people with disabilities and to ensure that their needs can be safely accommodated within our work environment, in all practices and procedures.

-Insert organisation is embracing the

-challenge of providing services to people with disabilities.
+Insert organisation is embracing the challenge of providing services to people with disabilities.
 Significant progress has already been made towards providing the necessary structure and service to our members with disabilities.
 Insert organisation will continue its efforts to adapt policies, structures, services and physical premises to ensure equality of opportunity resulting in greater participation of people with disabilities in insert organisation both as employees and service users.